markjaquith/markdown-on-save/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Disables the Visual Editor if the post being edited is in Markdown mode

 = 1.1.2 =
 * Fix a slashes bug which would cause link titles to fail
 * Enable Markdown when posting remotely by using <!--markdown--> anywhere in post content